Stefenmarg/stefenmarg.github.io/posts.md

 permalink: /posts/
 ---

-### This page here will be showing all the available and public posts released by me and/or other co-writers.
+### All available public posts will be shown in here.